ThibaultFillion/strengths/documentation/apiref.rst

 side features
 -------------

-Side features corver other aspeces such as plotting, and their corresponding submodules must be imported in order to access them.
+Side features cover other aspects such as plots, and their corresponding submodules must be imported in order to access them.

 .. toctree::